raspberrypilearning/safeguarding-module/en/step_3.md

 --- /hints ---

-Did your answers match some of ours?
+Did your answers match some of our desirable characteristics?

 Having volunteers with traits such as these is desirable to make your club a fun and safe space for all young people.